 September 10-16 is national recognized as Suicide Prevention Week.
 Metropolitan State University is launching efforts to reduce and prevent suicide by providing gatekeeper trainings, which teach participants to recognize signs of distress in people and to connect that person to helpful resources.
 You can help to prevent suicide at Metropolitan State University.
-Suicide is all of our business, and everyone can play a role to prevent suicide.
+Suicide prevention is all of our business, and everyone can play a role to help.

 Events are planned across several campus locations this week.
 Representatives from the Suicide Awareness Leadership Team will teach the warning signs of suicide and promote upcoming gatekeeper trainings at the following times and locations: